 Located on Route 340, Lewisporte has one of the finest sailing bays on the island and has the largest marina in Atlantic Canada.
-Known for its deep seaport, cenest sailing bays on the island and has the largest marina in Atlantic Canada.
 Known for its deep seaport, central proximity to major centers and an international airport, Lewisporte offers expedient access to markets both locally and abroad.